 A typical recommendation is for households to have the equivalent of three to six months of living expenses saved in an account that can be drawn on right away.
 However, you might want to consider increasing your emergency fund to nine to twelve months of expenses.

-You may not have built up an emergency fund in the past.
-If that’s the case, start budgeting to set aside money each month until you reach your target.
+Set aside money each month until you reach your target.
 Consider where you might reduce expenses to increase your savings rate.

 Prepare to buy a home

 Nearly five in 10 unmarried adults own their own homes.
 If you’re considering buying a home, you may want to consider saving for and contributing a 5 or 10 percent down payment (rather than the typically recommended 20 percent).
 Government agencies such as the Federal Housing Administration can help some buyers — especially those purchasing first homes — by guaranteeing part of your mortgage, allowing you to contribute a smaller down payment.

 To make sure you can manage ongoing expenses, buy a home with mortgage payments that fit into your existing budget.
 It’s important to take emergencies into account when setting your budget; if an unexpected cost comes up, you want to have enough to cover it so as not to go into debt.
 You might consider home warranties as a way to prepare for the usual wear and tear that comes with owning a home.
 Another possible strategy is to find a roommate who can help with rent, split household bills and lend you additional financial stability.

 If you’ve separated from or lost a partner, it can be smart to postpone any major financial decisions, such as buying a new home, for at least six months.
 You can use this time to take inventory of your accounts, determine how much cash you need to cover your expenses and, when you are ready, begin making plans for how to move forward.

 Preparing early for retirement matters for everyone, but it becomes particularly important when you have to rely on a single income to support your retirement needs.